Murali2602/Scripts/README.md

 # Scripts
-> These are some scripts for automating repetitve stuff i do in my system.
+ These are some scripts for automating repetitve stuff i do.